wolfmcnally/GR/README.md

 # GR

 A framework for learning Swift with pixels.
+Use [GRPlayer](https://github.com/wolfmcnally/GRPlayer) to check out more programs and write your own.

 ## Then